sfgco/sfgco-web-landing/data/privacy/privacy.md

 ### Contact Us

-If you have any questions or concerns about this privacy policy or our use of your personal information, please contact us at [coantct](hello@SFGCO .com).
+If you have any questions or concerns about this privacy policy or our use of your personal information, please contact us at info@sfgco.sa.